migueldemoura/ist-env-emulator/README.md

 # IST Environment Emulator

-This projects aims to provide easier way of doing assignments and projects that will also work when tested on the official [Técnico Lisbon (IST)] web environment.
-It attempts to replicate most aspects of the IST web services and to allow the students to not rely on SFTP/SSH/SCP as suggested by some teachers.
+The IST Environment Emulator aims to provide an easier and quicker way of finishing IST assignments and projects, while remaining compatible with the official [Técnico Lisbon (IST)] web environment.
+It attempts to replicate most of its configuration and allow the students not to rely on SSH/SCP/SFTP as suggested by some teachers.
 It also serves as an alternative to installing LAMP/MAMP/WAMP.

 As for configuration differences, IST uses Apache as its web server, but this project uses Nginx.
 Strict CSP rules and PHP settings are enforced in an effort of developing good habits.
-These can be adapted or removed by modifying `deployment/nginx/nginx.conf` and `deployment/php/php.ini`.
+These can be adjusted or even removed by modifying `deployment/nginx/nginx.conf` and `deployment/php/php.ini`.

 ### Installation and Deployment